 What exactly is required of brands?

 For those of us hoping and considering to keep serving our European audience, we are still not clear on what exactly needs to be included in or on the packaging.
 Again I’m not a lawyer, and I won’t even claim to fully grok this subject.
-But here’s my best guess about what the requirements might look like, going from easiest to hardest (based on conversations with other corset brands, and the articles I’ve read on GPSR in general):

 - Easiest: on the box, mailer or bag: extra labels or stickers with the address, email and phone of the Authorized Rep.

-- Batch numbers associated with your corsets – obviously if your corset is one of a kind, you will not have batches of corsets – however, you may be required to keep a record of the lot number of your coutil or silks, and the batch of bones you purchased from one store or the batch of grommets you bought from a different store.
+How much information they need, we still don’t have hard and fast rules 6 months into this.
+Is it simply enough to provide common-sensical instructions like “pull the laces just snug, not painful” or do we need to say “contains metal, DO NOT touch your car jumps to the grommets” ? - Batch numbers associated with your corsets: obviously if your corset is one of a kind, you will not have batches of corsets – however, you will be required to keep a record of the lot number of your coutil or silks, and the batch of bones you purchased from one store or the batch of grommets you bought from a different store.
 Just in case there was a “bad batch”, you need to be able to trace it back to which batch of grommets went into which corsets, and contact those customers directly in addition to having your AR write up a public recall notice.

 This needs to be from the manufacturer – so if you are a corsetiere that makes everything, you are that manufacturer.
-If you are an OTR brand that outsources manufacturing, then you need to ask your manufacturer to provide this documentation.

-Any possible risks posed to the safey of a customer needs to be written up, explaining what you have done to mitigate these risks.
+If you are an OTR brand that outsources manufacturing, then ask your manufacturer to provide this documentation.
+According to GPSR, the vendor IS considered the manufacturer so don’t think you’re absolved of any responsibility even if you don’t construct your own products.
+Any possible risks posed to the safety of a customer needs to be written up, explaining what you have done to mitigate these risks.

 These technical documents are to be kept by your AR for at least 10 years after it has been introduced to the market, with the promise that the maker will keep them up to date if you make any changes to your corset (I have heard this could be as subtle as changing the fashion fabric, but again I don’t have verification). - Hardest: possibly individual sew-in labels for the corsets.
 Will GPSR insist on the sewn-in labels of the corsets to be in the official language of that country?